linusjf/BIAY/January2024.md

 Let John the Baptist's prayer be our prayer today "He must increase and I must decrease.

 May the Holy Spirit lead us. 🙏

+### Day 5 - Gabriella ###

+Make me a great saint O Lord
+Make me a great saint!

+Help me evangelize with the talents you had graced me with.

+Help us to use our gifts for Your glory O Lord!